10 Ways to Boost Academic Performance of Kids at School

 8. Allow your kids to succeed or fail.

 Every kid experience failures in order to succeed.
-And if they fail, parents need to step in by guiding them toward better study habits and motivate them to try harder next time.
+And if they fail, parents need to step in by guiding them toward better study habits with an effective learning strategy and motivate them to try harder next time.
 Don’t get too hands-on with their school tasks.
 This can hinder your child from developing their own sense of responsibility, independence, and self-confidence.
 Kids at school learn to be more dependable, responsible, and well-organized once they encounter failures.
 Let them learn from their mistakes.
 Remember, the best lessons in life are through failures.

 Getting Involved With Kids at School

-Studies show that when parents are involved in school, kids perform better in their academics.
+Studies show that when parents are involved in school, kids perform better in their academic performance.
 Getting engaged with your kid’s school activities is the best way to show them that you take an interest in their education.
 Meeting up with teachers, school administrators and co-parents will help you understand the daily activities of your kids at school.
 Kids will develop their confidence and motivation if they see you around at school.

 9. Attend Back-to-School Night and PTA / PTO Meetings